olabini/codebot/README.md

           - #chan2 on freenode
 ```

-You can specify a custom endpoint using the `--endpoint` option, and a custom
+You can specify a custom endpoint using the `--endpoint` option and a custom
 secret using the `--secret` option.
 If the secret is set to an empty string,
 the integrity of payloads will not be verified.
 This is highly discouraged.